 - 1. Remove the top cover.
-See "Remove the top cover" on page 72. - 2.
-Remove the air baffle.
-See "Remove the air baffle" on page 78. - 3.
-Record where the cables are connected to the system board; then, disconnect all the cables.
+See "Remove the top cover" on page 57. - Record where the cables are connected to the system board; then, disconnect them.

 Attention: Disengage all latches, cable clips, release tabs, or locks on cable connectors beforehand.
 Failing to release them before removing the cables will damage the cable connectors on the system board.
 Any damage to the cable connectors may require replacing the system board.